Our pick of the best running shoes for supination:

 If you are looking for another soft running shoe with support for supination, don’t look past Saucony Triumph 18.
 It is durable, snappy, springy, and has a luxurious upper that provides a custom fit unique to you.
-It’s a running shoe that is up there with New Balance 1080v11, Brooks Glycerin 19, and ASICS GEL-Nimbus 23 when it comes to cushioning and impact protection.
+It’s a running shoe that is up there with New Balance 1080v11, Brooks Glycerin 19, and ASICS GEL-Nimbus 23 in cushioning and impact protection.

-Saucony Triumph 18 is a modern shoe with maximum cushioning so it is soft and supportive.
+Saucony Triumph 18 is a modern shoe with maximum cushioning, so it is soft and supportive.
 This shoe gets its power from the PWRRUN+ technology, a durable foam cushioning that is now 28% more lightweight than the previous foam.
-Its upper material has FORMFIT technology, which offers a personalized locked-in fit that supports the foot as you accelerate.
+Its upper material has FORMFIT technology, which offers a personalized locked-in fit that supports the foot as you speed up.

 – Saucony Kinvara 12 –